 Unless you are getting a job from an acquaintance, you will need to prepare an application.
 This includes a resume, cover letter and maybe additional documents, depending on the employer.
 We recommend taking care of this in advance.

 It may take some time to create a good resume if you don’t have any experience yet.
 The same goes for writing a cover letter.
-If you are not well-versed in writing such documents, you can get online writing help.
+If you are not well-versed in writing such documents, you can seek professional help in your community or online.

 Ask Around